rajesh-gadre/team_tasks_streamlit/documentation/user_guide.md

 ### 2.2 Authentication

-1. On the welcome page, click the "Login with Google" button
+1. On the welcome page, click the login button
-2. You will be redirected to Google's authentication page
+2. You will be redirected to either Google or Auth0 for authentication
-3. Select your Google account and grant the necessary permissions
+3. Grant the necessary permissions
 4. After successful authentication, you will be redirected back to the application

 ## 3. Navigation

-The application has a sidebar and a main content area with tabs:
+The application has a sidebar with a navigation menu:

 ### 3.1 Sidebar